AlinaGreen/test/Economics eng.md

 #### <a id="_yjsf9l54phkc"></a>4.
 Licensing plan

 Licensing includes expenses associated with government regulation processes and is tied to the EMI general license.
-In order to receive the license, no additional expenses will be required apart from those listed in the table with a few region-specific assumptions
+In order to receive the license, no additional expenses will be required apart from those listed in the table with a few region-specific assumptions.

 | __License API application investments__ |   |
 |-----------------------------------------|---|
 | Annual supervisory fee | $3 360,00 |